 All Cassandra Goad pendants are sold without chains so that you may select the chain of your choice, both in style and length.
-If you would like to add a chain please click here
+If you would like to add a chain have a look at our selection here.

-All Cassandra Goad jewellery is designed and made in the
+All Cassandra Goad Jewellery is designed and made in our workshops in London.